lemocla/Codzilla/README.md

     - To provide an easy and engaging community platform where users can create and join meetups
     - To expand on software development skills using Python, Flask and MongoDB
-    - To create a minimum viable product that can be further developed with additional features
+    - To create a Minimum Viable Product that can be further developed with additional features

     **User goals**